powerd6/experiments/DESCRIPTION.md

 A copy of option B, but with standard file names for specific fields.

+In this case `metadata` is where content-adjacent information is stored.
+While `body` is the actual content body, in the format that makes most sense.

+In this example, `data.json` is an arbitrary object that should be provided with the content to the mechanism that will render it.

 ## Conclusions

 `Explain what were the things that were noticed and what conclusions were drawn`